Tanaya Ti'en Yoga Therapy

 "The last 4 months of Yoga therapy with Tanaya have been life changing for me.
 I can do all the things that used to cause me pain - like lift weights at the gym, or do a day’s work - and not wake up in pain anymore.
 I feel so much freer in my body.
 I don’t have the lower back pain anymore that I had been suffering with for many years.
 I just feel amazing!"

-Mike (36)
+Matt (36)

 When Tanaya first introduced me to Yoga therapy, it was hard to grasp how it differed from a regular yoga class.
 I questioned the likelihood of it being able to shift the chronic anxiety and the unproductive thought patterns I was dealing with.
 But after only a few sessions, I was feeling so much better.
 Tanaya gave me practical techniques to take away each session for home practice, which has helped me to better manage my anxiety and stress levels in the moment as it unfolds.
 I can honestly say this therapy has been profoundly life changing for me. ”